-In response to those requests, Wendy Piersee joined Tillapaugh in 1996 and together they co-founded the national association to develop services and provide accountability and resources to Street Schools around the country.
+In response to those requests, Wendy Piersee joined Tillapaugh in 1996 and together they co-founded the National Association of Street Schools (later rebranded to StreetSchool Network™) to develop services and provide accountability and resources to Street Schools around the country.
 In 2003, the Bill & Melinda Gates Foundation selected the StreetSchool Network™ as one of eight educational intermediaries whose model was chosen for replication through the Alternative High School Initiative.

-In 2005 through the leadership of Todd Goble, the StreetSchool Network™ was approved as an sponsoring corporation with the Commission for International and Trans-regional Accreditation (now AdvancED), allowing StreetSchool Network™ to help its network schools prepare to be a candidate for accreditation, select schools to be candidates, provide annual reviews, and resource and support their ongoing School Continuous Improvement Plans.
+In 2005 through the leadership of Todd Goble, the StreetSchool Network™ was approved as an sponsoring corporation with the Commission for International and Trans-regional Accreditation (now AdvancED Cognia), allowing StreetSchool Network™ to help its network schools prepare to be a candidate for accreditation, select schools to be candidates, provide annual reviews, and resource and support their ongoing School Continuous Improvement Plans.

-The StreetSchool Network™ is recognized nationally for its efforts to stem the drop-out crisis by working nation- wide to develop a network of schools that specifically reach out to students who have not succeeded educationally nor have numerous risk factors that contribute to educational failure.
+The StreetSchool Network™ is recognized nationally for its efforts to stem the drop-out crisis by working nationwide to develop a network of schools that specifically reach out to students who have not succeeded educationally and have numerous risk factors that contribute to educational failure.